 We rely upon third party colocation providers to host our main servers.
 If these providers are unable to handle current or higher volumes of use, experience any interruption in operations or cease operations for any reason or if we are unable to agree on satisfactory terms for continued hosting relationships, we would be forced to enter into a relationship with other service providers or assume hosting responsibilities ourselves.
 If we are forced to switch hosting facilities, we may not be successful in finding an alternative service provider on acceptable terms or in hosting the computer servers ourselves.
+Any change in provider may also lead to downtime and potentially the loss of information.
 We may also be limited in our remedies against these providers in the event of a failure of service.
-In the past, we have experienced short-term outages in the service maintained by one of our current colocation providers.
+In the past, we have experienced short-term outages in the service maintained by one of our colocation providers.
 We also rely on third party providers for components of our technology platform, such as hardware and software providers, credit card processors and domain name registrars.
 A failure or limitation of service or available capacity by any of these third party providers could adversely affect our business and reputation.